cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/arrays.md

         (title "Arrays, Loops, and Function Calls")
     )
 /bl-->
-We will use functions to work with arrays and loops.
+You will use functions to work with arrays and loops.

 ### \*\*sum function\*\*

-We are going to create a function called `sum` that adds numbers together.
+You are going to create a function called `sum` that adds numbers together.

 #### It should take the sum of one number